gpozzi/capstone-google-analytics/README.md

 This way, the dashboard will positively impact all stakeholders involved while being aligned with the company's mission statement: to improve taxi and livery service in New York City.

 ## 2. PREPARE Phase

+### Data source
+We'll assume the data will be pulled from the Company's database.
+We'll use `SQL Server Management Studio` to write our queries.

 ### Data description
 The dataset has been provided by [Maven Analytics](https://www.mavenanalytics.io/data-playground) ([**`original source`**](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page)), it contains 6 files: `454_calendar.csv`, `taxi_zones.csv`, `2017_taxi_trips.csv`, `2018_taxi_trips.csv`, `2019_taxi_trips.csv`, `2020_taxi_trips.csv`, along with a geospatial map in TopoJSON (to be used with PowerBI) and Shapefile (Tableau) formats.
 It contains over 28 million Green Taxi trips records registered between 2017 and 2020.
 The parameters included are: